microsoft/TypeScript-wiki/Contributing-to-TypeScript.md

  * `By Design`: This aspect of the language is an intentional design decision

 Issues that are not bugs or suggestions will be labelled appropriately (`Question`, `By Design`, `External`) and closed.
 Please use [Stack Overflow](http://stackoverflow.com/questions/tagged/typescript) for TypeScript questions.

+### Documentation

+For any new features, please:
+* Add a link to the Roadmap: https://github.com/Microsoft/TypeScript/wiki/Roadmap
+* Add a blurb to what's new page: https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript
+* Add a section to the Handbook, if big enough:  https://github.com/Microsoft/TypeScript-Handbook
+* For breaking changes:
+ * Add a breaking change notice: https://github.com/Microsoft/TypeScript/wiki/Breaking-Changes
+ * or to the API breaking changes pages: https://github.com/Microsoft/TypeScript/wiki/API-Breaking-Changes